drio/py.analysis/pipelines/cnv/status.md

 the cnv calls may be artifact.
 The script only accounts events that are smaller than a certain value (*<100*).

-Notice we interval values at the end of the first two lines.
+Notice the interval values at the end of the first two lines.
 Those are the min and max values that we use as threshold to determine what calls we include when computing the intersections.
 -1 means we are ignoring deletions and only accounting for duplications.

-The script computes the overlap between A and B and B and A. A being the cnv events from the truth set and B our pipeline calls.
+The script computes the overlap between A/B and B/A. A being the cnv events from the truth set and B the events called by our pipeline.

-The results show a 65% overlap between A and B (90 if we look at bp).
+The results show a 65% overlap between A and B (90 if we look at bp level).
 When we compute the overlaps the other way around we get a 12% overlap (.34% if we look at bp level).